CERCLL Faculty Research Fellow Application Information

-- You can also include a budget narrative in this section (not more than 300 words) explaining how the funds will be used.
+- Budget narrative (not more than 300 words) explaining how the funds will be used.
 If your department or other sources will provide a match to the Faculty Research Grant, please indicate that here.

-Please ask for funds necessary to complete the project within the period of the grant (May 24 – August 31, 2022).
-Allowable expenditures include research-related travel (but bear in mind that you will need to have out of state travel authorized by the UA, and this may not be possible with COVID-19 restrictions), lodging and per diem (if an integral part of the project objectives); software; research supplies including equipment specifically for your project; archival/database fees; participant stipends; payment of consultants and research assistance (such as short-term hourly student wages).
+Please ask for funds necessary to complete the project within the period of the grant (May 22 – August 14, 2023).
+In some cases the funds can be extended by a month or two, but this needs to be approved by CERCLL in advance.
+Allowable expenditures include research-related travel, lodging and per diem (if an integral part of the project objectives); software; research supplies including equipment specifically for your project; archival/database fees; participant stipends; payment of consultants and research assistance (such as short-term hourly student wages).
 Unallowable expenditures include, but are not limited to, travel to conferences, faculty salaries, the purchase of general-purpose equipment, costs of curriculum development or work that is part of a scheduled course, and costs incurred prior to the award period.

 Use the the budget form prepared for this application, requesting the amounts in the boxes provided and entering additional lines in the justification as needed.
 A figure must be entered in each box in the budget, even if you are not requesting anything in each category (in which case enter “0”.)
 If you are requesting funding for a category that is not listed, enter your amount in the box titled “Other”.

-Wages & ERE: Enter the total amount of student wages + ERE (employee-related expenses).
-Current ERE rates for the 2021-2022 academic year can be found at the link on this page.
+Wages & ERE: Enter the total amount of student wages + ERE (employee-related expenses that are attached to all UArizona employees at different rates, depending on their employment category).
+Current ERE rates for the 2022-2023 academic year can be found here.
 (Rates for next year have not yet been published.)
 At least a portion of your budget must be allocated towards student work on your project, however CERCLL Research Fellow money cannot be used to fund faculty salary or supplemental compensation.
-The budget justification should briefly describe what the student(s) will be doing, and itemize their wages and ERE (e.g., 1 student at 10 hours/week for 5 weeks @ $15/hour = $750 + $16.55 (2.2% ERE) = $766.55).
+The budget justification should briefly describe what the student(s) will be doing, and itemize their wages and ERE (e.g., 1 undergraduate student at 10 hours/week for 5 weeks @ $15/hour = $750 + $15 (2% ERE) = $765).

-Travel and Lodging: Enter the total amount of travel/lodging costs for UArizona personnel (but please minimize these, since travel may not be authorized at the moment because of COVID-19).
+Travel and Lodging: Enter the total amount of travel/lodging costs for UArizona personnel.
 Any travel/lodging requested must be integral to the project.
 Mileage reimbursement and travel costs should be at the University of Arizona rates (mileage is currently 44.5 cents/mile; see also information about lodging and per diem).
 Travel for non-UArizona personnel goes in the operations section of the budget.

 - See above for allowable and unallowable operational expenses.